rivethealth/rules_javascript/docs/module.md

 Creating arbitrary symlinks requires `--experimental_allow_unresolved_symlinks` and has outstanding bugs https://github.com/bazelbuild/bazel/issues/10298 .

-The dependency must be created for the entire package.
-If package part are separated from the package itself (e.g. TypeScript library plus TypeScript test library), that could result in duplicate dependencies: package dependencies and module dependencies.
+Symlinks must be created for the entire package.
+Assuming a package can consist of multiple rules (e.g. TypeScript library plus TypeScript tests), that involves duplication of dependency information: package dependencies and module dependencies.

+There is additional difficulty in managing "global" dependencies...dynamically required modules (noteably tool plugins), that aren't explicit dependencies of the package itself.
+NODE_PATH can help here, but it is not supported for ESM modules.

 ### Realpath